Billing Logic¶

 "host":"Singapore_test1","project":"Guance_oversea"

-Data is collected by DataKit and reported to a workspace.
-Specifically, this refers to data queried in DQL where NameSpace is M.
+Data collected by DataKit and reported to a specific workspace.
+Specifically referring to data obtained through DQL with NameSpace M.

 Billing Item Statistics

-Cost Calculation Formula: Daily cost = (Actual billed quantity / 1000) * Unit price (based on the applied data storage strategy)
+Cost Calculation Formula: Daily cost = Actual billed quantity/1000 * Unit Price (Apply corresponding unit price according to the data storage strategy mentioned above.)

 Logs¶

-Any of the following scenarios will generate log data:
+Any of the following scenarios will generate corresponding log data:

-- Configuring monitoring, intelligent inspection, SLO anomaly detection tasks or reporting custom events via OpenAPI;
+Configuring monitoring tasks, intelligent inspections, SLOs or reporting custom events via OpenAPI;

 Billing Item Statistics

-Cost Calculation Formula: Daily cost = (Actual billed quantity / 1,000,000) * Unit price (based on the applied data storage strategy)
+Cost Calculation Formula: Daily cost = Actual billed quantity/1000000 * Unit Price (Apply corresponding unit price according to the data storage strategy mentioned above.)

 Warning

-For different storage types, extremely large log data will be split into multiple entries for billing:
+Depending on the selected storage type, very large log data will be split into multiple entries for billing:

-ES Storage: If log size exceeds 10 KB, the number of billable entries for this log = integer part of (log size / 10 KB)
+ES Storage: If log size exceeds 10 KB, the number of billed entries for this log = Round down (log size/10 KB)

-SLS Storage: If log size exceeds 2 KB, the number of billable entries for this log = integer part of (log size / 2 KB)
+SLS Storage: If log size exceeds 2 KB, the number of billed entries for this log = Round down (log size/2 KB)

-If a single entry is smaller than the above limits, it is still counted as 1 entry.
+If a single entry is smaller than the limit, it is still counted as 1 entry.

 Data Forwarding¶

-Supports forwarding log data to Guance or four other external storage methods.
-Based on data forwarding rules, the volume of forwarded data is aggregated and billed.
+Supports forwarding log data to Guance or four other external storage options.
+Based on data forwarding rules, traffic size is aggregated and billed accordingly.

-Note: Data forwarded to Guance is still retained in records.
+Note: Data forwarded and saved to Guance retains records.

 Billing Item Statistics

-The capacity of data forwarded within the data storage strategy is counted hourly.
+Hourly interval statistics for the capacity size of data forwarding within the data storage policy.
 Default capacity unit: Bytes.

 Network¶